How to get a driver's license in Texas at 18-years-old?

 Drivers Ages 18-24

+Can I get my license at 18 without a permit in Texas?
 If you think you're off the hook once you turn 18, think again.
 Until age 25, new drivers in Texas are required to take a drivers education course.
-The Texas drivers license requirements for 18 year olds to 24 year olds are:
+What are the Texas driver's license requirements for 18 year olds?

 - Complete a 6-hour adult drivers ed course